denevell/Natch-Android/README.md

 * Dialogue box crash
 * Get rid of alarm code in project, write up on blog.
 * Goto invidiual thread on notification
+* I should see an error on add thread
 * I should see an error on edit post
 * I should see an error on edit thread
+* I should see an error on add post
 * I should see an error on delete thread
 * I should see an error on delete post
-* I should see an error on add thread
-* I should see an error on add post
 * I should see an error on list posts
 * I should see an error on list threads

-## To test

-* UI TEST: Check for Google play services
-* UI TEST: Add thread button disabled if not logged in
-* UI TEST: Listview saved on rotation.
-* UI TEST: Unregister for push notifications
-* UI TEST: Settings screen for gcm stuff
-* UI TEST: I should only be able to add thread if I'm logged in

 ## Ice-box